Gaza imports

-The import of goods into the Gaza Strip is restricted because of the blockade of the Gaza Strip by Israel and Egypt.
-Israel allows limited humanitarian supplies from aid organizations, including UN agencies, into the Gaza Strip.
-As of May 2010, they have brought in, according to the Coordinator of Government Activities in the Territories of the Israel Defense Forces, 1.5 million liters of diesel fuel and gasoline, fruits and vegetables, wheat, sugar, meat, chicken and fish products, dairy products, animal feed, hygiene products, clothing and shoes.
+The import of goods into the Gaza Strip is restricted because of the blockade of the Gaza Strip by Egypt and Israel.
+Israel is accused by Palestinians, the UN, and numerous human rights groups of denying humanitarian supplies from aid organizations, including UN agencies, into the Gaza Strip in an effort to intentionally weaponize starvation against the people of certain areas of Gaza.

-Cement, wood, iron, cattle, animal medicine, musical instruments, and notebooks were among the items banned before June 2010.

 Background

 After Hamas won the 2006 election for the Palestinian Legislative Council, Israel and Egypt tightened the closure of Gaza's borders.
 Israel says the reason for the restrictions on import of goods into the Gaza Strip is to pressure Hamas, which does not recognise Israel and backs attacks on its citizens.
-Construction materials including metal pipes, steel and cement are banned, because they can be used for building rockets and in constructing underground bunkers and tunnels.
+Construction materials including metal pipes, steel and cement are regulated, because they can be used for building rockets and in constructing underground bunkers and tunnels.

-In September 2007, after an intensification of Qassam rocket attacks, Israel declared Gaza "hostile territory," and Israel stopped the supply of electricity, fuel, and other supplies into Gaza.
-The objective of the blockade was to pressure Hamas into stopping the rocket attacks and to deprive them of the supplies necessary for the continuation of rocket attacks.
+In September 2007, after an intensification of Qassam rocket attacks, Israel declared Gaza "hostile territory," and Israel began to monitor the supply of electricity, fuel, and other supplies into Gaza.
+The objective was to pressure Hamas into stopping the rocket attacks and to deprive them of the supplies necessary for the continuation of rocket attacks.
 It argued that following the takeover of Gaza by Hamas and the intensification of Qassam rocket attacks, it is not legally responsible for Gaza and not obliged to help a hostile territory beyond whatever is necessary to avoid a humanitarian crisis.
 Egypt also closed the Rafah Border Crossing in June 2007, maintaining that it cannot fully open the Rafah crossing since completely opening the border would represent Egyptian recognition of the Hamas control of Gaza, undermine the legitimacy of the Palestinian National Authority and consecrate the split between Gaza and the West Bank.